 What form(s) does this medication come in?

 Each 1 mL of clear and colourless-to-slightly-yellow, sterile solution for subcutaneous injection contains 80 mg of ixekizumab.
 Nonmedicinal ingredients: polysorbate 80, sucrose and water for injection.
 Sodium hydroxide may be added to adjust pH.

 This medication is supplied as a sterile solution in a single-use, prefilled autoinjector with a 27-gauge fixed ½ inch needle or a single-use, prefilled syringe with a 27-gauge fixed ½ inch needle.

 How should I use this medication?

-The recommended starting dose of ixekizumab is 160 mg injected subcutaneously (under the skin) once, then 80 mg injected subcutaneously every 2 weeks for 12 weeks (6 doses).
+Plaque psoriasis: The recommended starting dose of ixekizumab for adults is 160 mg (given as 2 injections of 80 mg) injected subcutaneously (under the skin) once.
+After this starting dose, 80 mg is injected subcutaneously every 2 weeks for 12 weeks (6 doses).
 After the first 12 weeks, 80 mg is injected every 4 weeks.

 Ixekizumab is administered by subcutaneous injection in the thigh, buttocks, or abdomen.
 It is important to rotate the site of injection in order to minimize the risk of fat wasting at the site of injection.
 If possible, avoid injecting into areas that are affected by psoriasis.